IT2901Nordic2024/backend/firmwareSimulator/README.md

   - A habit of type TIME and a habit of type COUNT are hard coded in from the start to the sides 0 and 1.
 In fact the simulator does not support habit types other than COUNT and TIME.
     - This is because the firmware does not support other habit types at this point in time.
 - Receive updates / configurations from the backend infrastructure the same way as the firware / habit tracker.
 This is done by subscribing to the correct AWS MQTT topic (see config.py) and then updating the JSON file storing the configuration for the simulator.
+  - **Note:** The simulator sends its entire state to the AWS update topic, after updating it.
+The firmware only sends the part it actually updated.
+Given timeconstraints this was not implemented in the simulator.

 ## [Files & Folders](#files--folders)